Mizoram: First political movements

-Organised political movements in the Lushai Hills began in 1925 under Telela Ralte, seeking representation in the Assam administration.
+Organised political movements in the Lushai Hills began in 1925 under Telela Raltê, seeking representation in the Assam administration.

 Supported by Chawngbawia, a schoolteacher, and Khasi leader J.J.M.
-Nichols Roy, the group advocated for administrative change but faced suppression, with arrests by the superintendent N.E.
-Parry halting progress until after World War II.
+Nichols Roy, the group advocated for administrative change but faced suppression, with arrests by the Superintendent Nevill Edward Parry halting progress until after World War II.
 Concurrently, the Inner Line Regulation was amended to restrict external influence, preserving cultural and land integrity while ensuring British dominion boundaries.

 During Superintendent Anthony Gilchrist McCall's administration (1933–1943), significant initiatives such as Ten Point Code promoted cultural preservation and modernisation, while the Village Welfare System addressed public health and living conditions, managed by Red Cross committees.
 McCall also supported Lushai Hills Cottage Industries privately and established the Chief's Durbar to coordinate chiefs to prepare the Lushai Hills for self-governance and align them with British administrative policies.

 Later, the rise of education and inspiration from the Young Men's Buddhist Association in Burma led to the formation of the Young Lushai Association (YLA) in 1935, a cultural organisation initially composed of chiefs' sons but eventually dominated by commoners.
 The YLA opposed Lushai chieftainship, shaping the ideology of future political leaders like Vanlawma.
 McCall's progressive policies complemented the YLA's cultural influence, which transitioned to political activism with the founding of the Mizo Union.